jakearchibald/jakearchibald.com/static-build/posts/2023/07/against-self-closing-tags-in-html/index.md

 There are many great HTML parsing libraries out there, for almost every language.
 And, since the parser is specified, the results are consistent.

+## "It makes the markup faster to parse"

+I heard this a few times, and I think it comes from the assumption that, the more information you give, the better the processor can optimise, or something.
+But let's compare the two:

+Parsing `<br>`:

+1. `<`: Oh, there's a new tag!
+1. `br`: Now I know what element to create.
+1. `>`: End of tag, and `br` doesn't go onto the stack of open elements, because it's one of the self-closing ones.

+Parsing: `<br/>`:

+1. `<`: Oh, there's a new tag!
+1. `br`: Now I know what element to create.
+1. **`/`: I'll just ignore this.**
+1. `>`: End of tag, and `br` doesn't go onto the stack of open elements, because it's one of the self-closing ones.

+So, technically, `<br/>` is slower to parse, as it contains the extra `/` junk.
+It isn't slower in any meaningful way, but it definitely isn't faster.

 ## "It looks pretty"

 Sure, that's subjective.
 I thought `/>` looked ugly the first time I worked on a codebase that required it, but I got used to it.
 I also got used to missing it out.